geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2022.02.02 to 2023.01.00

-### Log4j file migration
+### Log4j update to Log4j2

 With this release Log4j has been updated to Log4j2.
 The Log4j API has changed with version 2.
+Basically if you customized logging properties, you have to update the properties file folloing the `log4j properties file migration` section.

+If you have a downstream project, you will have also to update your dependencies in `pom.xml` and your Java code, following the suggestions in `log4j2 dependencies and code update` section.

+!!! note:
+    A compatiblility tier has been added in order to allow to use old configruations.
+Anyway it is strongly suggested to update your configurtions, build files and code as soon as possible.

+#### log4j2 properties file migration

 To have logging properly work on MapStore then it is needed to:

 - Rename `log4j.properties` file to `log4j2.properties`.